-We are disappointed that the Gloucestershire Young Musician of the Year competition has had to be postponed due to Covid restrictions.
-We are hoping to restart for 2022, and details will appear here later in 2021.
+We are delighted that the Gloucestershire Young Musician of the Year competition is going ahead for 2022, and entries opened on 1 September 2021.

 - The Hewitt Jones Award